gowriaddepalli/Newssite_DataAnalysis_and_Visualization/README.md

 ## Observations and Issues faced:

+1. The timezone pytz module does not recognize the timezones correctly.
+2. To improve accuracy of the data visualizations/ analysis, improve the data feed by scraping large number of data.
+The anomaly here is since we start scraping data from the main web page, and if the dates given to be analyzed are historical and the pages scraped are few, we might not get the data, we could either improve the scraping size or if the website provided us to send parameters in URL itself of the dates, we could scrape out those webpages only, but these scripts work only for website with normal URL that does not send any query over HTTP.

 ## Future Extensions & Possibilities:

 1. Recommending similar articles using KMeans clustering.
 2. Social Media Analytics of how the article is being percieved near the Social Media Icons.
 3. Fake news detection/ Article source trust and reliability detection.